feathersjs/docs/SECURITY.md

 ## XSS Attacks

 As with any web application **you** need to guard against XSS attacks.
-Since Feathers persists the JWT in localstorage in the browser if your app falls victim to a XSS attack your JWT could be used by an attacker to make malicious requests on your behalf.
-This is far from ideal so you need to take extra care in preventing XSS attacks.
-Our stance on this is that if you are susceptible to XSS attacks then a compromised JWT is the least of your worries because keystrokes could be logged and therefore attackers can just steal passwords, credit card numbers, etc.
+Since Feathers persists the JWT in localstorage in the browser, if your app falls victim to a XSS attack your JWT could be used by an attacker to make malicious requests on your behalf.
+This is far from ideal.
+Therefore you need to take extra care in preventing XSS attacks.
+Our stance on this particular attack vector is that if you are susceptible to XSS attacks then a compromised JWT is the least of your worries because keystrokes could be logged and attackers can just steal passwords, credit card numbers, directly etc.

 For more information see: